jnguyen1192/SIA/README.md

-        Synthesis of choices of the colors of the box Specify if a voice of the thinking will exist Etablish the show of the voice (text or audio) Mic as an input
+        Synthesis of choices of the colors of the box Specify if a voice of the thinking will exist Etablish the show of the voice (text or audio) Prototype the voice of the thinking using last meeting Mic as an input
     Separate sounds listen
     Focus on user voice